volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 By providing a value, you build trust between people and yourself, which leads to becoming more competitive, getting higher paid jobs, winning better projects, working with better customers, etc.

+Eventually, you will reach a point when the customers will search for you, not the other way as it usually happens.

 ## Build Connection Network

 ## Increase an Income